envytools/envytools/hwdocs/intro.rst

 - processing engines:

-  - PFIFO: gathers processing commands from the command buffers prepared by the host and delivers them to PGRAPH and PVPE engines in orderly manner [:ref:`PFIFO introduction<fifo-intro>`]
+  - :ref:`PFIFO <fifo-intro>`: gathers processing commands from the command buffers prepared by the host and delivers them to PGRAPH and PVPE engines in orderly manner

-  - PGRAPH: memory copying, 2d and 3d rendering engine
+  - :ref:`PGRAPH <graph-intro>`: memory copying, 2d and 3d rendering engine

-  - PVPE: a trio of video decoding/encoding engines
+  - :ref:`PVPE <pvpe>`: a trio of video decoding/encoding engines

-    - PMPEG: MPEG1 and MPEG2 mocomp and IDCT decoding engine [NV17+]
+    - :ref:`PMPEG <pmpeg>`: MPEG1 and MPEG2 mocomp and IDCT decoding engine [NV17+]
-    - PME: motion estimation engine [NV40+]
+    - :ref:`PME <pme>`: motion estimation engine [NV40+]
-    - PVP1: VP1 video processor [NV41+]
+    - :ref:`PVP1 <pvp1>`: VP1 video processor [NV41+]

-  - PCOUNTER: performance monitoring counters for the processing engines and memory controller [`<pcounter/intro.txt>`_]
+  - :ref:`PCOUNTER <pcounter>`: performance monitoring counters for the processing engines and memory controller

 - display engines:

-  - PCRTC: generates display control signals and reads framebuffer data for display, present in two instances on NV11+ cards; also handles GPIO and I2C
+  - :ref:`PCRTC <pcrtc>`: generates display control signals and reads framebuffer data for display, present in two instances on NV11+ cards;

-  - PVIDEO: reads and preprocesses overlay video data
+    also handles GPIO and I2C

-  - PRAMDAC: multiplexes PCRTC, PVIDEO and cursor image data, applies palette LUT, coverts to output signals, present in two instances on NV11+ cards;
+  - :ref:`PVIDEO <pvideo>`: reads and preprocesses overlay video data

-    on pre-NV40 cards also deals with clock generation
+  - :ref:`PRAMDAC <pramdac>`: multiplexes PCRTC, PVIDEO and cursor image data, applies palette LUT, coverts to output signals, present in two instances on NV11+ cards; on pre-NV40 cards also deals with clock generation

-  - PTV: an on-chip TV encoder
+  - :ref:`PTV <ptv>`: an on-chip TV encoder

 - misc engines:

-  - PMEDIA: controls video capture input and the mediaport, acts as a DMA controller for them
+  - :ref:`PMEDIA <pmedia>`: controls video capture input and the mediaport, acts as a DMA controller for them

 Almost all units of the GPU are controlled through MMIO registers accessible by a common bus and visible through PCI BAR0 [see :ref:`bars`].
 This bus is